mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 The MVP was pretty simple.
 Students could sign up, create their profile and apply to jobs.
 Employers could sign up, post jobs, browse students and invite them to apply to the jobs they've posted.

-Since 2017, we've iterated many times, adjusting and encorporating features based on feedback from students and employers like job recommendations, interviews and an Applicant Tracking System.
+Since 2017, we've iterated many times, adjusting and encorporating features based on feedback from students and employers such as: job recommendations, interviews and an Applicant Tracking System.

-The codebase had became so large that adding new features took up to 3x the amount of time it would have taken when I first started.
+The codebase had became so large that adding new features on top of it took up to 3x the amount of time it would have taken when I first started.
 Lack of encapsulation and object-oriented design was largely the cause.
-I had an [Anemic Domain Model](/blank?todo=anemic-domain-model).
+I had an [Anemic Domain Model](/wiki/anemic-domain-model).

 It was at this point I started to seek out how to address this problem.